 - Excellent purchase experience: The Hartford is one of two national providers to receive a perfect “Overall Purchase Experience” score from J.D.
 Power.

-- Less-than-average claims satisfaction: The Hartford received a perfect score in my claims management evaluation, but according to J.D.
-Power, customers are still less than satisfied — it received only a 2-star rating for service interaction.
+- Merely average claims satisfaction: The Hartford received a perfect score in our claims management evaluation, but according to J.D.
+Power, customers are less impressed — it received a middle-of-the-pack 3-star rating for service interaction.

 - Fewest online educational resources: The Hartford offers the fewest online learning materials among this field of competitors.